Kaloor Dennis

-Kaloor Dennis is an Indian film scriptwriter and novelist in Malayalam movies.
+Kaloor Dennis is an Indian film scriptwriter and novelist.
+He works predominantly in Malayalam cinema.
 He started his career with Anubhavangale Nandi in 1979.
-He worked for more than 100 Malayalam movies with the areas of his contribution including script, story and dialogue.
-Popular movies scripted by him are Paithrikam, Oru Kudakkeezhil, New Year, Sandharbham and Paranju Theeratha Visheshangal, January Oru Ormma, Thooval Sparsham vendar Daniel state licency, Kalyanji Anandji, Kalamasseriyil Kalyanayogam, and Gajakesariyogam.
-His son Dinu Dennis has acted in the films Ottananayam (2005) and Ennitum (2006).
+He worked in more than 100 Malayalam movies with the areas of his contribution including script, story and dialogue.
+Popular movies scripted by him are Raktham (1981), Aa Rathri (1983), Sandarbam (1984), January Oru Orma (1986), Gajakesariyogam (1990), Mimics Parade (1991), Welcome to Kodaikanal (1992), Kudumbasametham (1992) and Paithrukam (1993).
+He won the 1992 Kerala State Film Award for Best Screenplay for Kudumbasametham His son Dinu Dennis has acted in the films Ottananayam (2005) and Ennitum (2006).

 Career

-It was the script that he penned for Joshiy's movie 'Raktham' that made him popular as a writer.
+It was the script that he penned for Joshiy's movie Raktham that made him popular as a writer.
 Dennis' association with the Malayalam film industry started in the mid 1970s when he and designer Kitho started a cinema magazine, Chitrapournami.
 This gave them the opportunity to interact with several top-line actors and directors.
-Dennis' first script was for the move 'Vayal' directed by Antony Eastman.
+Dennis' first script was for the movie Vayal directed by Antony Eastman.
 Soman and Shubha played the lead roles.
-At that time Jagan Pictures Appachan was planning for a new movie after 'Chamaram'.
-Appachan read Dennis' novel 'Aakashathinu Keezhe' published in Chitrakaumudi weekly and expressed his interest to make a movie based on that novel.
+At that time Jagan Pictures Appachan was planning for a new movie after Chamaram.
+Appachan read Dennis' novel Aakashathinu Keezhe published in Chitrakaumudi weekly and expressed his interest to make a movie based on that novel.

 Accordingly, Dennis completed the script.
-They had not finalised the actor and that Friday a new film- 'Moorkhan', was released at Ernakulam Padma.
+They had not finalised the actor and that Friday a new film, Moorkhan, was released at Ernakulam Padma.
 Appachan and Dennis went for the movie.
 The movie was racy and thrilling and during the interval, Appachan asked Dennis.
 "Why cant we approach this young man Varkkala Joshiy to direct 'Aakashathinu Keezhe'?"
 Joshiy was finalised.
 They hired two of the lead actors Prem Nazir and Madhu for the movie.

 However, at the last minute, some problems arose regarding the location, and Appachan asked Dennis to find another story.
 But Dennis came up with a new subject the very next day.
-After penning the script, the movie was titled 'Raktham'.
+After penning the script, the movie was titled Raktham.

 "Raktham was the inaugural movie of Mymoon theatre.
 It had a successful hundred plus days run," remembers Dennis.

 Kaloor Dennis is known as a scriptwriter standing along with the producer.
 As a result of this, Dennis often had a clash with the superstars.
 Mammootty, who acted as a hero in 24 of his films, had not been on speaking terms with Dennis for over 12 years.
 There were differences of opinion with Suresh Gopi also.
-The beginning of MACTA – Malayalam Cine Technicians Association was in fact formed as a backdrop of this rift with Suresh Gopi.
+The beginning of Malayalam Cine Technicians Association (MACTA) was in fact formed as a backdrop of this rift with Suresh Gopi.